abhimanyuv21c-oss/Personal_Blog/README.md

 3. Install dependencies:
 pip install -r requirements.txt

-text

 4. Run the Flask application:
 python app.py

-text

 5. Open your browser at `http://localhost:5000` to view the blog.

 ## Usage

-- Visit the home page to browse articles.
+1. Visit the home page to browse articles.
-- Admin login is at `/admin/login` with hardcoded credentials in `app.py` (`admin` / `password123` by default).
+2. Admin login is at `/admin/login` with hardcoded credentials in `app.py` (`admin` / `password123` by default).
-- After login, manage articles from the dashboard.
+3. After login, manage articles from the dashboard.

 ## Notes

-- Articles are stored as JSON files inside the `articles/` folder.
+1. Articles are stored as JSON files inside the `articles/` folder.
-- The blog does not use a database, making it simple and portable.
+2. The blog does not use a database, making it simple and portable.
-- Basic authentication is hardcoded; for production, implement proper user management.
+3. Basic authentication is hardcoded; for production, implement proper user management.

 ## Project Repository
 Project link : https://github.com/abhimanyuv21c-oss/Personal_Blog